Orania: Origins of modern Orania

 The idea that Afrikaners should concentrate in a limited region of South Africa was first circulated by the South African Bureau for Racial Affairs (SABRA) in 1966.
 By the 1970s, SABRA advocated the idea of transforming South Africa into a commonwealth, where different population groups would develop parallel to each other.
 At the time, mainstream Afrikaners supported the bantustan policy, which allocated 174,307 km2 for the 15 million black Africans living in South Africa at the time.
 (See also: ethnic groups in South Africa.)

+In 1981, Hendrik Verwoerd Jr (son of former South African Prime Minister Hendrik Verwoerd) advocated for Afrikaner homeland in an underpopulated area of the country.
+He believed that such a mini-state would run on computers and nuclear energy.
+To support his concept, he established the Society of Orange Workers, with hopes of creating its first development.
+The organisation attracted 325 members.

-May 1984 saw the establishment of the Afrikaner Volkswag, an organisation founded by Carel Boshoff, a right-wing academic and the son-in-law of former South African Prime Minister Hendrik Verwoerd.
+May 1984 saw the establishment of the Afrikaner Volkswag, an organisation founded by Carel Boshoff, a right-wing academic and the son-in-law of Hendrik Verwoerd.
 The goal of the Afrikaner Volkswag was to put the ideas of the SABRA into practice.
 Boshoff regarded contemporary plans of the National Party government to retain control through limited reforms as doomed to fail.
 Believing that black-majority rule could not be avoided, he supported the creation of a separate, smaller state for the Afrikaner nation instead.

 In 1988, Boshoff founded the Afrikaner-Vryheidstigting (Afrikaner Freedom Foundation) or Avstig.
 The founding principles of the Avstig were based on the belief that since black majority rule was unavoidable, and European minority rule morally unjustifiable, Afrikaners would have to form their own nation, or Volkstaat, in a smaller part of South Africa.
 Orania was intended to be the basis of the Volkstaat, which would come into existence once a large number of Afrikaners moved to Orania and other such 'growth points', and would eventually include the towns of Prieska, Britstown, Carnarvon, Williston and Calvinia, reaching the west coast.